Paradigm: Imre Lakatos and research programmes

 However, many instances exist in which change in a discipline's core model of reality has happened in a more evolutionary manner, with individual scientists exploring the usefulness of alternatives in a way that would not be possible if they were constrained by a paradigm.
 Imre Lakatos suggested (as an alternative to Kuhn's formulation) that scientists actually work within research programmes.
 In Lakatos' sense, a research programme is a sequence of problems, placed in order of priority.
 This set of priorities, and the associated set of preferred techniques, is the positive heuristic of a programme.
 Each programme also has a negative heuristic; this consists of a set of fundamental assumptions that – temporarily, at least – takes priority over observational evidence when the two appear to conflict.

 This latter aspect of research programmes is inherited from Kuhn's work on paradigms, and represents an important departure from the elementary account of how science works.
 According to this, science proceeds through repeated cycles of observation, induction, hypothesis-testing, etc., with the test of consistency with empirical evidence being imposed at each stage.
 Paradigms and research programmes allow anomalies to be set aside, where there is reason to believe that they arise from incomplete knowledge (about either the substantive topic, or some aspect of the theories implicitly used in making observations).

-Larry Laudan: Dormant anomalies, fading credibility, and research traditions
+Larry Laudan and research traditions

 Larry Laudan has also made two important contributions to the debate.
 Laudan believed that something akin to paradigms exist in the social sciences (Kuhn had contested this, see below); he referred to these as research traditions.
 Laudan noted that some anomalies become "dormant", if they survive a long period during which no competing alternative has shown itself capable of resolving the anomaly.
 He also presented cases in which a dominant paradigm had withered away because its lost credibility when viewed against changes in the wider intellectual milieu.